nspenner/blog/_posts/2020-01-30-resume-redo.md

 With browser styles in place, we can use the browser's Print dialog to save our page as a PDF.

-While I love Firefox, I have to admit that Blink's Print functionality tends to do a much better job of accurately exporting a page.
-I used Chrome for my final export.
+While I love Firefox, Blink's Print functionality tends to do a much better job of accurately exporting a page.
+I used Chrome for my final export – as detailed in the following instructions.

-After opening the print dialog, you'll want to set your Destination to "Save as PDF".
+After opening the print dialog, set your Destination to "Save as PDF".
 Additionally, you'll want to adjust a few settings before saving the final result.
-Make sure you've expanded the "More settings" option and check the following:
+Expand the "More settings" option and check the following:

 - Color is enabled if you are using anything other than shades of gray
 - Paper size is set to your preferred size (I used Letter throughout this guide)